GuanceCloud/guance-docs/docs/en/monitoring/bot-obs/cloudfee.md

 * Tracking threshold: If the current expenses are more than 100% year-on-year
 * Track Budget: Total expenses of the month is more than set budget

+**4. Abnormal errors are found in scripts that were previously running normally during the inspection process**

+Please update the referenced script set in DataFlux Func's script marketplace, you can view the update log of the script marketplace via [**Change Log**](https://func.guance.com/doc/script-market-guance-changelog/) to facilitate immediate script update.